 When a woman breast-feeds her baby, she needs more nutrients to keep herself healthy and to make the baby's milk.
-If you are a young (teen) mother or are the mother of twins or more, your nutritional needs are even greater.
-Teen moms need more nutrients because their own bodies are still developing.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?

 Include 3 to 4 cups of nonfat or low-fat milk or milk products in your diet every day.
 These include:

 Ice cream (1½ cups equals 1 cup of milk).

 Cheese (1½ ounces of cheese equals 1 cup).

 Eat at least 7 ounces of grains, such as cereals, breads, crackers, rice, or pasta, every day.
 One ounce is about 1 slice of bread, 1 cup of breakfast cereal, or ½ cup of cooked rice, cereal, or pasta.